sf-wdi-24/modules/week-03-resetful-server-express/day-02/module-02/readme.md

 You can create your own middleware, or use third-party modules.
 That's right, there are tons of useful middlewares that are already out there which you can use to handle common challenges like authentication, validations, and parsing.

-The [`body-parser`](https://github.com/expressjs/body-parser) module is an example of some middleware that makes Express awesome.
+The <a href="https://github.com/expressjs/body-parser" target="_blank">`body-parser`</a> module is an example of some middleware that makes Express awesome.
 You can use it to parse out params from the POST'd form.
 This provides a different way to collect data instead of relying on URL or query params.

 `server.js`
 ```js